 What types of content / media do your programmes include?

 Our programmes include comprehensive PowerPoints with audio instruction, as well as PDFs of lesson plans, posters, worksheets and homework.
 Some of the PowerPoint presentations incorporate short animated video content.
-We plan for our Staff Mental Health & Wellbeing Programme to be mostly video based.
+Our upcoming Staff Mental Health & Wellbeing Programme will be mostly video based.

 Do you offer Free Resources?